 Asscher: You Are Versatile

 The Asscher shaped diamond has been around in many forms for a very long time.
 It’s another square-cut diamond with cropped or softened corners.
 Royal Asscher diamonds have 74 facets and wide corners—it’s the only diamond cut that’s considered octagonal.
 Classic Asscher diamonds have 58 facets and a precise length-to-width ratio—it’s a perfect square, but usually has more clarity than a cushion style diamond.
 Modern Asscher diamonds have 58 facets but reflect like a bright, emerald cut diamond (you can see its steps).
 The prong, too, can influence the style and shape of its appearance.

 You may like the Asscher style diamond if you are pretty adaptable.
 Your friends probably turn to you if they need help finding the perfect day-to-night shoes to wear on Friday.

 Radiant: You are a Modern Warrior

 The radiant shaped diamond is another square or rectangle that has cropped corners.
 The angles or facets are cut in a brilliant style on both the crown (above the girdle) and pavilion (below the girdle), rather than offering a step pattern.
 It’s the most durable diamond shape on the list because it’s not likely to get chipped or snagged and, much like life, it only gets better with more support.
 The right facets will actually make this bad boy shine brighter.

-You may like the radiant shaped diamond if you want a shape that’s both stunning and durable enough for everyday wear.
+You may like the radiant shaped engagement rings if you want a shape that’s both stunning and durable enough for everyday wear.